-- If you want to visit a famous techno club, head to Tresor.
+- Want to visit a famous techno club?
+Head to Tresor.
 But act casual (and sober) while waiting in the queue to get in.

-- If you want to see an intense light show while famous DJs spin accompanying EDM sets, check out Watergate.
+- For an intense light show while famous DJs spin accompanying EDM sets, check out Watergate.

-- If you’re looking for a lively, diverse crowd and good music, head to Old CCCP Bar.
+- Looking for a lively, diverse crowd and good music?
+Head to Old CCCP Bar.

-- If you’re looking to try a variety of different absinthe concoctions, try Druide Absinthe & Cocktail Bar.
+- To try a variety of different absinthe concoctions, check out Druide Absinthe & Cocktail Bar.

-- If you like themed nights like “Porno Karaoke” or “Circus Burlesque”, or even just want to play pingpong in a strangely decorated bar, head to Toast Hawaii.
+- For themed nights like “Porno Karaoke” or “Circus Burlesque”, or even just want to play ping-pong in a strangely decorated bar, head to Toast Hawaii.

 - If you really enjoyed Klunkerkranich, head back that way to watch it transform from a chill sunset spot to a lively nightclub.

-- If you want to party all night long with the young and hip kids of Berlin, check out Kater Blau Nightclub but expect a long wait in line.
+- To party all night long with the young and hip kids of Berlin, check out Kater Blau Nightclub but expect a long wait in line.